neuro-ml/thunder/docs/callbacks/metric_logger.md

 ## Usage

+### Loss
+Despite the word `Metric` in the name, this callback also takes on logging of train loss(es).
+It casts them by the following rules:
+- If `loss` is of type `torch.Tensor` - `{"loss": loss}` is logged.
+- If `loss` is a list or tuple, then it is logged as `{"i": loss_i}`.
+- If `loss` is a dict, then it is logged as is.

+:warning:
+> All Tensors are cast to numpy arrays.

+At the end of epoch they are averaged and sent to logger.

 ### Metric Computation
 Metrics are assumed to be received as tuple `(X, Y)`, where **X** - batch of predictions, **Y** - batch of targets.